 From day one I knew the fact that I was white was an issue for “The One”, sometimes he was proud of it, other times he thought it caused problems, sometimes he couldn’t see why I would be offended when he would comment that Aussies had no culture and were all close minded racists.

-I refuse to believe that people who were raised in different countries aren’t compatible, I refuse to believe an entire race of people can’t possibly understand or be compatible with anyone outside their race, no matter how differently they were raised, and damn!
+I refuse to believe that people who were raised in different countries aren’t compatible, I refuse to believe an entire race of people can’t possibly understand or be compatible with anyone outside of their race, no matter how differently they were raised, and damn!
 I just think Asian men are hot.

 So I’m going to document my experiences of dating Asian men, not only because I love to write but because I don’t know any other white girls who share my interest, so I’m going to blog like people are enthralled and see what happens.